The best retro game consoles

 Reasons to avoid

-The Analogue Pocket is one of the classier retro game consoles on my list and can play pretty much every Game Boy, Game Boy Color and Game Boy Advance cartridge released.
-This also means the Analogue Pocket isn't an emulation console like the minis on this guide, but plays games off the carts as you would have done years ago.
+The Analogue Pocket is one of the classier retro game consoles on my list and can play pretty much every Game Boy, Game Boy Color, and Game Boy Advance cartridge released.
+This also means the Analogue Pocket isn't an emulation console like the minis in this guide, but rather plays games from cartridges as you would have years ago.

 This is such a lovingly well-made retro console.
 The display is a vibrant 3.5-inch, 615 ppi, LCD screen with a 160 x 1440p resolution - it's a modern display that makes all those old Game Boy games look wonderful - something we noted in our Analogue Pocket review.
-If you want to play as Nintendo intended you can too, as the Analogue Pocket is capable of replicating the backlight LCD effects, pixel grid patterns and LCD subpixel patterns of the original Game Boy handhelds.
+If you want to play as Nintendo intended, you can, as the Analogue Pocket can replicate the backlight LCD effects, pixel grid patterns, and LCD subpixel patterns of the original Game Boy handhelds.

-Analogue has an ecosystem of cables and add-ons too, these enable you to connect two Pockets together or connect to a TV, there's an option to link to a Mac or PC, or even hook up the handheld to MIDI hardware like keyboards, to make use of Analogue's Nanoloop synthesiser tech.
-There is even a simple developer app created with GB Studio to enable you to make your own games via a drag-and-drop interface.
+Analogue has an ecosystem of cables and add-ons too; these enable you to connect two Pockets together or connect to a TV.
+There's an option to link to a Mac or PC, or even hook up the handheld to MIDI hardware like keyboards, to make use of Analogue's Nanoloop synthesiser tech.
+There is even a simple developer app created with GB Studio that lets you make your own games via a drag-and-drop interface.

 Best retro game console for Nintendo